기본 콘텐츠로 건너뛰기

 See that password?
 That’s what we’re looking for!

-Next, we want to issue a command to MySQL that tells it to grant the
+Next, we want to issue a command to MySQL that tells it to grant the debian-sys-maint user all necessary privileges using the new password.

 Login to your mysql server using your root account and the root password you had originally set: